ddaltn/raindrop-mcp-python/README.md

 - `nested`: Include raindrops from nested collections
 - `search`: Optional search query to filter which raindrops to update

-## Example Queries

-After installing the server to Claude Desktop, you can ask Claude questions and commands like:

-- "Show me all my Raindrop collections"
-- "Do I have any collections related to programming?"
-- "Add this tag to all raindrops in this collection"
-- "Show me the details of my Raindrop collection with ID 12345"
-- "What child collections do I have in Raindrop?"
-- "Create a new Raindrop collection called 'Claude Resources'"

 ## Dependencies